 Article ID: 2523192 - View products that this article applies to.

-When you run the Windows Azure Active Directory Sync tool, you notice that the user name of a user in your organizational account such as Office 365, Windows Azure, or Windows Intune doesn't match the user's on-premises user principal name (UPN).
+When you run the Azure Active Directory Sync tool, you notice that the user name of a user in Office 365, Azure, or Windows Intune doesn't match the user's on-premises user principal name (UPN) or alternate login ID.
+The UPN or alternate login ID could be the user's user name, email address, or some other attribute.

-There are two possible causes of this issue:
+There are three possible causes of this issue:

-Scenario 1: Your company domain is not yet verifiedMake sure that the UPN suffix domain is verified in your organization.
+Scenario 1: Your company domain is not yet verifiedMake sure that the domain suffix of the UPN or alternate login ID is verified in your organization.
 If you sync users before you verify the domain, the user name of the user is changed accordingly.

-How to determine the UPN suffix for a userOn a domain controller or on a computer on which the Windows Server Administration Toolkit is installed, follow these steps:
+How to determine the domain suffix for a UPNOn a domain controller or on a computer on which the Windows Server Administration Toolkit is installed, follow these steps:

 Scenario 2: The cloud-managed user has a licenseTo update the UPN of a cloud-managed user who was assigned a license, follow these steps:

-Add and verify a domain nameFor more information about how to update other synced attributes, click the following article number to view the article in the Microsoft Knowledge Base:
+Add your domain to Office 365For more information about how to update other synced attributes, click the following article number to view the article in the Microsoft Knowledge Base:

 (http://support.microsoft.com/kb/2643629/ )Individual Active Directory Domain Services objects don't sync to Windows Azure AD